wazuh/wazuh-documentation/source/cloud-security/azure/posture-management.rst

 Create a Log Analytics workspace
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We create a Log Analytics Workspace that enables Wazuh to retrieve log data from Azure.
+Create a Log Analytics Workspace that enables Wazuh to retrieve log data from Azure.

 #.
 In the search bar of the Azure portal, type ``Log Analytics workspaces``, then select the same service name.
 Select **+ Create** from the command bar to create a new workspace.
 #.
 On the opened dialog box, select **Create new** to create a _`resource group` for the Log Analytics.
 Enter a unique name for the **Resource group** and click **OK**.